Home Visit Program

 We believe that these short one-on-one visits in locations comfortable to the person on the spectrum can have more of an impact than those conducted in group settings.
 However, the Plano Police Department also have our Crime Prevention Unit and School Resource Unit that conduct school and public education programs.

-If you are interested in finding out more about this program or setting up a CIT Officer visit please contact Sergeant A.D.
-Paul Opens a New Window. or Sergeant Wes Gerig Opens a New Window.
+If you are interested in finding out more about this program or setting up a CIT Officer visit please contact Sergeants A.D.
+Paul Opens a New Window. or Wes Gerig Opens a New Window.
 Sgt J Britton email Opens a New Window. or call (972) 424-5678.